 While some people may prefer using a traditional thermostat which only turns their underfloor heating system on or off, a more advanced Smart thermostat offers much greater energy-efficiency and long-term cost savings.
 Smart thermostats facilitate features such as automatic heating, remote access, energy-usage data and personalized heat scheduling.
 A Smart thermostat can even let you control your heating system with your voice using a Smart speaker like the Amazon Echo.

 How do I use a manual thermostat?

 Manual thermostats offer simple functionality and ease-of-use.
 There is no need to program manual thermostat instead you can control your heating system with a flick of switch or twist of a dial for immediate heat.

 For enhanced control of your heating system, use a programmable thermostat which allows you to set personalized heating schedules specifically suited for your needs.
 Warmup’s Tempo Programmable Thermostat for underfloor heating utilizes a digital screen to clearly set your heating schedule.
 So, if you need your heating system to come on at a certain time every morning or evening, or at different times on a weekday or weekend, you can program the controller as easily as you would set your watch.

 How do I use a Smart thermostat?

-Warmup’s 4iE Smart Wifi Thermostat for underfloor heating can learn from your routines and utilize full-color touchscreens to clearly and quickly set heating schedules and change heat output levels.
+Warmup’s 4iE and 6iE Smart Wifi Thermostat for underfloor heating can learn from your routines and utilize full-color touchscreens to clearly and quickly set heating schedules and change heat output levels.
 Using the MyHeating app on your smartphone to control your thermostat remotely offers even more intuitive access such as automatic heating, so your home is warmed in time for your arrival after a busy day without the need to program a heating schedule.
 All thermostats should be installed by a qualified electrician.
 If you’d like to program your thermostat manually, you can follow along with the below video.